miyinan/Rewards-Sharing-Simulation-Engine/docs/examples.md

 # Examples

 Here, we provide some examples that can help better understand the capacities of the simulation engine.
-We divide the examples in sections, depending on the type of execution (single run or batch run).
-Note that in all examples below, we assume that the ```python``` command corresponds to a Python 3.9 installation and that the commands are executed from the root directory of the project.
-Recall that when an argument is not set explicitly then its default value is used (for all arguments and their default values see the [Configuration](configuration.md)) page).
+Note that in all examples below, we assume that the ``python`` command corresponds to a Python 3.9 installation and that the commands are executed from the root directory of the project.
+Recall that when an argument is not set explicitly then its default value is used.

 ## Single runs

-Run with 1000 agents, k = 100 and a0 = 0.3:
+Run with 1000 agents, alpha = 1 and beta=2:

-    python main.py --n=1000 --k=100 --a0=0.3 --execution_id=baseline
+    python main.py --n=1000 --alpha=1 --beta=2 --execution_id=baseline

-Run with two phases, first with k = 100 and then k = 200:
+Run with two phases, first with n = 100 and then n = 200, others configurations keep default:

-    python main.py --k 100 200 --execution_id=increasing-k
+    python main.py --n 100 200 --execution_id=increasing-n

-Run with 3,000 agents, k = 500 and a specified seed (42):
+Run with 3,000 agents, alpha = 1 and a specified seed (42):

-    python main.py --n=3000 --k=500 --seed=42 --execution_id=n-3K-k-500-seed-42
+    python main.py --n=3000 --alpha=1 --seed=42 --execution_id=n-3000-alpha-1-seed-42

-Run with 50% of the agents being myopic:
+Run with agents in hard mood where they can choose margin:

+    python main.py --agent_profile=hard

+Run with agents in hard mood where they don't have liquidity reward by holding LSD(liquid staking tokens):

-    python main.py --agent_profile_distr 1 1 0
+    python main.py --liquidity=0

 ## Batch runs

 In batch runs, when multiple values are provided for an argument then multiple simulation instances are created, one for each combination of the variable arguments.

-Batch run with 1000 agents and 5 different values for k (100, 200, 300, 400, 500):
+Batch run with 1000 agents and 5 different values for beta (1.0 1.5 2.0):

-    python batch-run.py --n=1000 --k 100 200 300 400 500 --execution_id=batch-run-varying-k
+    python batch-run.py --n=1000 --beta 1.0 1.5 2.0 --execution_id=batch-run-varying-beta

-Batch run with 1000 agents, k = 100 and 3 different values for a0 (0.01, 0.1, 1):
+Batch run with 1000 agents, alpha = 2.0 and 3 different values for beta (1.0, 1.1, 1.2):

-    python batch-run.py --n=1000 --k=100 --a0 0.01 0.1 1 --execution_id=batch-run-varying-a0
+    python batch-run.py --n=1000 --beta=2.0 --alpha 1 1.1 1.2 --execution_id=batch-run-varying-a0

-Batch run with two variables, using 3 values for k and 3 values for a0 (total of 9 combinations):
+Batch run with two variables, using 3 values for beta and 3 values for alpha (total of 9 combinations):

-    python batch-run.py --n=500 --k 50 100 150 --a0 0.05 0.1 0.3 --execution_id=batch-run-varying-k-a0-3x3
+    python batch-run.py --n=500 --k  1.5 2 --alpha 1.0 1.5 --execution_id=batch-run-varying-k-a0-3x3